drehandley/DreHandley/README.md

 *Developed a highly precise Random Forest model designed to flag anomalous financial transactions.*
 * **The Data:** Engineered and processed a dataset of **2.7M transactions** using Python and advanced data cleaning techniques.
 * **The Results:** Achieved an **F1 score of 0.9982**, reducing missed fraud to just 9 misclassifications out of 554K test rows.
-* **Key Takeaway:** Handled extreme class imbalance and optimized for ultra-low false negatives.
+* **The Context:** Bridged my infrastructure background with data modeling to tackle extreme class imbalance and optimize for ultra-low false negatives.

 ### 🎵 Lyrical Music Recommendation Pipeline | [Repo Link]
 *An unsupervised ML pipeline that groups music by its poetic and thematic content rather than just generic genre tags.*